 How to measure for a glass splashback

-How To Measure Up For a Glass Splashback
+How To Measure For a Glass Splashback

 Glass Splashbacks are a stunning, easy to clean, "expensive" kitchen or bathroom wall covering...but they do not have to be.
 As the authority on DIY Splashbacks, we show you how to measure, we show you how to fit, we show you how to save a fortune and order direct from us- the manufacturers.